Our Packaging Sustainability

 Our expertise is coffee sourcing and roasting - not packaging, which is manufactured by packaging companies, but the good news is that the packaging industry is at last coming up with solutions to meet the demands of the ever advancing consumer habits.

-We have been meeting and testing various options and we believe that by Mid 2020 we will have a fully recyclable solution.
+We have been meeting and testing various options and we believe that by early 2021 we will have a fully recyclable solution.

-**COVID UPDATE** - This Summer target has sadly been put back until the end of 2020.
+**COVID UPDATE** - This Summer target has sadly been put back until the early of 2021.
 Because of the international nature of coffee packaging manufacturing (none of it is made in the UK - mostly Greece, Israel and China), lead times are completely delayed.

 All coffee companies are struggling with this problem and it's the talk of the town among coffee insiders.